gbubemismith/interpreter-rs/README.md

 ## Contributing

 This project is primarily for educational purposes, but contributions and suggestions are welcome!
-Please open an issue or pull request.
+If you see a better or more idiomatic way to implement something, suggestions are especially encouraged.

 ---